-On April 5, 2021, we entered into a Strategic Product Supply and License Agreement (the "License Agreement") and Product Purchase and Supply Agreement with SK hynix, Inc., a South Korean memory semiconductor supplier ("SK hynix").
+On April 5, 2021, we entered into a Strategic Product Supply and License Agreement (the "Strategic Agreement") and Product Purchase and Supply Agreement ("Supply Agreement") with SK hynix, Inc., a South Korean memory semiconductor supplier ("SK hynix").
 Both agreements have a term of 5 years.
-Under the License Agreement, (a) we have granted to SK hynix fully paid, worldwide, non-exclusive, non-assignable licenses to certain of our patents covering memory technologies and (b) SK hynix has granted to us fully paid, worldwide, non-exclusive, non-assignable licenses to its patent portfolio.
-In addition, the License Agreement provided for the settlement of all intellectual property proceedings between us and SK hynix and a settlement fee of \$40 million paid to us by SK hynix.
+Under the Strategic Agreement, (a) we have granted to SK hynix worldwide, non-exclusive, non-assignable licenses to certain of our patents covering memory technologies and (b) SK hynix has granted to us worldwide, non-exclusive, non-assignable licenses to its patent portfolio.
+In addition, the Strategic Agreement provided for the settlement of all intellectual property proceedings between us and SK hynix and a fee of \$40 million paid to us by SK hynix.
 In addition, the parties have agreed to collaborate on certain technology development activities.